Before issuing a sponsored research agreement or award letter, sponsors may request that PIs submit Just-In-Time (JIT) information.

 If the award does not have future years in RAS, then the department needs to submit a ServiceNow ticket to CGA (CGASVCDesk@ucsf.edu).
-Please note CGA will only set-up an advance if there is a firm commitment from the Sponsor for the next year.
+Please include in the email:

 Due to the new federal COI rules, if you are submitting an advance for PHS-funded awards, you must complete your required COI disclosure before the funds can be released.
 Go to COI-SMART, which is available via MyAccess.

 NIH permits up to 90 days pre-award spending.
 See the NIH Grants Policy page for more information.